anbrjohn/Misc/README.md

 ###Playing around with votings statistics from the 2016 US presidential eleciton###

-The electoral college makes everyone focus on "red states" and "blue states", but I was curious what patterns emerged at the county level.
+The electoral college directs a lot of focus to "red states" and "blue states", but I was curious what patterns emerged at the county level.
 Specifically, I wanted to test the urban-rural divide narrative by seeing how the population of a county correlated with voting patterns.

 ![My image](https://github.com/anbrjohn/Misc/blob/master/votingresults.png)